CHaerem/NationsNavigator/README.md

 ## 📦 GitHub Pages CI/CD

 This repository automatically deploys to **GitHub Pages**.
  Merges to `main` publish the production site.
 Pull requests build a preview under `gh-pages/pr-<number>` so you can verify changes before they go live.
 The preview workflow comments a link like `https://<user>.github.io/${repo}/pr-<number>/` and updates the comment on subsequent pushes.
+The workflow listens on the `pull_request_target` event so forks can trigger it safely.
 When a pull request is closed the preview folder is removed automatically.